 Alimony Or Child Support: Self-Employed vs Salaried

 Determining alimony or child support when a spouse is self-employed is more complicated than for a traditional employee.
-With an employee, all employment compensation on a W-2 counts, and it typically consists of salary (or an hourly wage), with the possibility of bonuses or commissions.
+With a normal, salaried employee, all employment compensation on a W-2 counts, and it typically consists of salary (or an hourly wage), with the possibility of bonuses or commissions.

 With a business owner, the income situation is murkier;.
 For the self-employed, child support or maintenance income includes both salary, plus earnings based upon the profitability of the business.
 Sometimes such earnings are paid out in draws, but often they are kept in the company and reinvested, or used to create a “float” in the company accounts.